alozieoge/openSAP-Python/README.md

 # openSAP-Python
-Personal notes and assignment solutions for the openSAP course - Python for Beginners.
+Personal lesson notes and assignment solutions for the openSAP course - Python for Beginners.